 The percentage is computed for each profile as the ratio of a function's raw

 value to root's raw value.
-For example, if for the original profile
+For example, in the original profile,

 compared profile.
 Lastly, the field